Cornflake Girl: Music video

 There were produced two different music videos for "Cornflake Girl".
 The UK version was directed by Big TV!, two directors from the UK.
 Amos said that is based on The Wizard of Oz, except that Dorothy goes to Hell instead.
 Amos stated that she wanted there to be "two different visual expressions" of the song.
-The US video features Amos driving a truck full of women around a typical American desert.
+The US video, directed by Amos and Nancy Bennett, features Amos driving a truck full of women around a typical American desert.